1860 Democratic National Conventions: Presidential candidates

-Vice Presidential balloting
+Vice-presidential balloting

 After the applause for Breckinridge's nomination had subsided, the whole hall resounded with cries for Yancey for Vice President.
 After Yancey got on his feet, but before he could speak, Lane's name was presented and seconded.

-No other name being presented for the office, the states were called and voted unanimously for Lane.
+No other names being presented for the office, the states were called and voted unanimously for Lane.

-Vice Presidential candidates
+Vice-presidential candidates

+After this, many delegates returned to Metropolitan Hall in Richmond so that those who had remained there could also vote.
+On June 26, the delegates present voted for Breckenridge and Lane, concurring with the convention at the Maryland Institute Hall.

 Consequences

 After the break-up of the Charleston convention, many of those present stated that the Republicans were now certain to win the 1860 Presidential election.

 In the general election, the actual division in Democratic popular votes did not directly affect any state outcomes except California, Oregon, Kentucky, Tennessee, and Virginia.
 Of these states, only California and Oregon were free states, and although both were carried by Republican nominee Abraham Lincoln they combined for only seven of Lincoln's 180 electoral votes.
 The latter three states were slave states that were carried by neither Douglas, Breckinridge nor Lincoln but by John Bell, nominee of the Constitutional Union Party.
 Composed mainly of former Whigs and Know-Nothings, the Constitutional Union Party attempted to ignore the slavery issue in favor of preserving the Union.

 Even if California, Oregon and every state carried by Douglas, Breckinridge or Bell had been carried by a single presidential nominee, Lincoln would still have had a large majority of electoral votes.
 However, the split in the Democratic Party organization was a serious handicap in many states, especially Pennsylvania, and almost certainly reduced the aggregate Democratic popular vote.
 Pennsylvania's 27 electoral votes were especially decisive in ensuring a Republican victory – had Lincoln failed to carry that state combined with any other free state, he could not have obtained a majority of electoral votes, forcing a contingent election in the House of Representatives.

 James M. McPherson suggested in Battle Cry of Freedom that the “Fire-eater” program of breaking up the convention and running a rival ticket was deliberately intended to bring about the election of a Republican as president, and thus trigger secession declarations by the slave-owning states.
 Whatever the “intent” of the fire-eaters may have been, doubtless many of them favored secession, and the logical, probable, and actual consequence of their actions was to fragment the Democratic party and thereby virtually ensure a Republican victory.